aiven/devportal/docs/platform/howto/add-storage-space.rst

 Add or remove storage
 =======================

-With :doc:`dynamic disk sizing <../concepts/dynamic-disk-sizing>`, you can add or remove disk storage (by factor of 10 GBs only) both when you create a service and later for a running service.
+With :doc:`dynamic disk sizing <../concepts/dynamic-disk-sizing>`, you can add or remove disk storage (by factor of 10 GiB only) both when you create a service and later for a running service.
 But, it is not possible to add or remove storage when the service nodes are rebalancing.(i.e, during maintenance update, service upgrade, etc.)

 .. note::
    This feature is not available for all service plans.